EX-XDRiVER/Chart-Documentation/unlocks.md

 All of these functions will execute relating to the chart you are looking up:
  - Note 1: Difficulty means 0 = BEGINNER, 1 = NORMAL, 2 = HYPER, 3 = EXTREME.
  - Note 2: The song name must be formatted in one of two ways:
-  - 1: 'Resources/' or 'AdditionalSongs/' will limit the search to only resources or additional songs.
+  - 1: 'Resources/' or 'AdditionalSongs/' will limit the search..
+   - ..to only resources or additional songs.
-   - Leaving it out will check both.
+   - ..Leaving this out will check both.
-  - 2: 'Folder Name/' will search for a song in a specific folder, this is required.
+  - 2: 'Folder Name/' will search for a song in a specific folder.
   - 3: 'Song Name' will get the song by its name.
-  - For example: 'AdditionalSongs/My Folder/Song Name' will search only additional songs,
+  - For example: 'AdditionalSongs/My Folder/Song Name'
+   - ..will search only additional songs,
-   - in the 'My Folder' folder, for a song named 'Song Name'.
+   - ..in the 'My Folder' folder,
+   - ..for a song named 'Song Name'.
  - Note 3: If multiple charts are a match, it will check both of them.
   - (If at least one is met, the condition succeeds.)